 If you are thinking of organising your own event?
 Looking for inspiration, advice and want to do everything possible to make sure it’s a success?
-Take a look at our top tips, download our fundraising pack and register your event with us.
+Then read on to find out our top tips.
+When you are ready, click below to register your event with us.

 Fundraising shouldn’t be a chore but it does require some early planning and organisation to make it easier.
 Whether you are organising your own quiz night, golf day, ball or zumbathon, we’d love to hear about your event.
 And if you’re setting yourself a personal challenge or celebrating a special occasion such as a birthday or anniversary, our charity team are here to support you.